thilorsene/ProjetImageProcessing/README.md

 # ProjetImageProcessing
 Numpy ,Pillow , and Matplotlib for image processing

-In this project we used those libraries to do some image processing as :
+In this project we used those libraries to do some image processing :

 -open image as numpy array

 -manipulation of numpy array